pandas-dev/pandas/doc/source/user_guide/basics.rst

-are aggregations (hence producing a lower-dimensional result) like :meth:`~DataFrame.sum`, :meth:`~DataFrame.mean`, and :meth:`~DataFrame.quantile`, but some of them, like :meth:`~DataFrame.cumsum` and :meth:`~DataFrame.cumprod`, produce an object of the same size.
+are aggregations (hence producing a lower-dimensional result) like :meth:`~DataFrame.sum`, :meth:`~DataFrame.mean`, and :meth:`~DataFrame.quantile`, but some of them, like :meth:`~DataFrame.cumsum` and :meth:`~DataFrame.cumprod`, produces an object of the same size.
 Generally speaking, these methods take an **axis** argument, just like *ndarray.{sum, std, ...}*, but the axis can be specified by name or integer: